datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### removeLast
-removes and returns the last node in the list.
+removes and returns the last node in the list in O(1) runtime..

 ```js
 const removed = doublyLinkedList.removeLast();